Kintyre/ksconf/docs/source/index.rst

 Install
 -------

-KSConf can be directly installed as a Python (via ``pip``) or as a Splunk app.
+Ksconf can be directly installed as a Python (via ``pip``) or as a Splunk app.
 The Splunk app option is often easier.

 To install as a **python package**, run the following: